gunnarrl/gunnarrl.github.io/essays/smart_questions.md

 # The Critical Role of Smart Questions in Software Engineering

 Effective communication is a cornerstone of software engineering, and the ability to ask questions the **"smart way"** is a vital skill.
-Smart questions—those that are clear, concise, and demonstrate prior effort—enable developers to resolve problems efficiently, foster collaboration, and build knowledge.
+Smart questions are those that are clear, concise, and demonstrate prior effort, enable developers to resolve problems efficiently, foster collaboration, and build knowledge.
 Conversely, poorly framed questions often lead to confusion, wasted time, and friction within technical communities.
 By analyzing real-world examples from Stack Overflow, we can better understand how adhering to principles like those outlined in Eric Raymond’s *How To Ask Questions The Smart Way* leads to productive outcomes, while neglecting them hampers progress.

 ---

 ## Example of a Smart Question: Clarity and Context Yield Solutions

 **Question:** [*"How do I convert a .ipynb file to a .py file via command line?"*](https://stackoverflow.com/questions/17077494/how-do-i-convert-a-ipython-notebook-into-a-python-file-via-commandline)
-- **Summary:** The user asks how to convert Jupyter Notebook files (.ipynb) to Python scripts (.py) using the command line.
+- **Summary:** The user asks how to convert Jupyter Notebook files (.ipynb) to Python scripts (.py) using the command line, it gathered 450 upvotes.
 - **Smart Attributes:**
   - **Specificity:** The title clearly states the goal (file conversion) and environment (command line).
-  - **Context:** The body details their attempt with `ipython nbconvert`, includes the exact error message, and references prior research (e.g., checking documentation).
+  - **Context:** The body details their knowledge of doing it through the GUI, but asks if it is possible through the command line.
-  - **Reproducibility:** Provides a minimal example of the failing command.
+  - **Reproducibility:** Their question is very simple (convert .ipynb to .py) and ignores many factors like environment or OS by using the command line
 - **Community Response:**
-  - Three solutions were offered: a corrected `nbconvert` command, an alternative `jupyter` command, and a Python script approach.
+  - Three solutions were offered: a `nbconvert` command, an alternative `jupyter` command, and a Python script approach.
-  - Answers were **efficient** (posted within hours) and **effective** (accepted answer with 1,300+ upvotes).
+  - Answers were **efficient** by providing simple solutions and **effective** (accepted answer with 600+ upvotes).

 ---